Skip to main content

 Scope and Contents From the Collection:

-Six scrapbooks contain all thirty years of the weekly local history columns written by Mrs. Rouse for the Santa Barbara News-Press newspaper.
+Six scrapbooks containing clippings of all thirty years of the weekly local history columns written by Mrs. Rouse for the Santa Barbara News-Press newspaper.
 Numbering approximately 1,500, the articles are cataloged by keywords in the Gledhill Library Subject Index.
 See Arrangement note for date range of articles within each scrapbook.

 Dates: Publication: 1977-10-16